brullsker/FastNote/README.md

 <br>

 ## Features
+- Write notes and texts and format it
+- Saves changes as they happen
+- Export your text in 8 file formats (including RTF, HTML, TXT and several image formats)
+- Share selected text or the whole file
+- Set up a different font size and font family
+- Supports English and German (contact me to translate into your language)

 ## Screenshots

 ## Build
+1. Clone the repo and load the solution into VS. Remove the reference "Common".
-1. Download [Common.dll](https://raw.githubusercontent.com/brullsker/FastNote/master/GHAssets/Common.dll) and add a Reference to it in the Solution.
+2. Download [Common.dll](https://raw.githubusercontent.com/brullsker/FastNote/master/GHAssets/Common.dll) and add a reference to it in the solution.
-2. Build it!
+3. Build it!